CmrCrabs/NEA/paperwork.typ

 - $theta_0$ is a wind direction offset

-==== Directional Spread Function including Swell (Unfinished) @Empirical-Spectra Swell refers to the waves which have travelled out of their generating area @Empirical-Spectra. in practice these would be the larger waves seen over a greater area. the final function is based on combining the donelan-banner directional spread function with a swell function as below.
+==== Directional Spread Function including Swell (Unfinished) @Empirical-Spectra Swell refers to the waves which have travelled out of their generating area @Empirical-Spectra.
+In practice, these would be the larger waves seen over a greater area. the final function is based on combining the donelan-banner directional spread function with a swell function as below.
 It is worth noting that, bar the "magic value" of 16 seen in $s_xi$, the spectrum (and thus the simulation) is fully empirical @Empirical-Spectra.

 $ D_"final" (omega, theta) = Q_"final" (omega)  D_"base" (omega, theta) D_epsilon (omega, theta) $
-$ Q_"final" = $
+$ Q_"final" (omega) = [ integral_(- pi)^(pi) D_"base" (omega, theta) D_xi (omega_ theta) d theta ]^(-1)  $
 $ D_xi = Q_xi (s_xi) |cos (theta / 2)|^(2 s_xi) $
 $ s_xi = 16 tanh (omega_p / omega) xi^2 $
 where
-- - $xi$ is a "swell" parameter, in the range $0..1$
+ - $xi$ is a "swell" parameter, in the range $0..1$ please note I currently have no clue how to efficiently compute $Q_"final"$ - if I cannot find a nice solution will be dropping swell as a feature of the simulation.

-==== Directional Spectrum Function @Empirical-Spectra the TMA spectrum is a directional spectrum, combining the above functions.
+==== Directional Spectrum Function @Empirical-Spectra The TMA spectrum below is an undirectional spectrum that considers depth, combining the above functions.
 $ S_"TMA" (omega, h) = S_"JONSWAP" (omega) Phi (omega, h) $
-this takes inputs $omega, h$, whilst we need it to take input $arrow(k)$ per Tessendorf @JTessendorf.
-In order to do this we apply the following 'transformation'.
-In order to make the function directional, we also need to multiply it be the directional spread function  @Empirical-Spectra.
+This takes inputs $omega, h$, whilst we need it to take input $arrow(k)$ per Tessendorf @JTessendorf - in order to do this we apply the following 'transformation'.
+Similarly, to make the function directional, we also need to multiply it by the directional spread function  @Empirical-Spectra.
 $ S_"TMA" (arrow(k)) = 2 S_"TMA" (omega, h) D_"final" (omega, theta) (d omega(|k|)) / (d |k|) 1 / (|k|) Delta arrow(k)_x Delta arrow(k)_z $

 #pagebreak()